Associate Professor of Education and Associate Director, Institute for Higher Education Research

 CIRCLE Sanctuary, Old Union 3rd floor (Map)

-Regrets that no food or drink is allowed in The Sanctuary room.
+Regrets that no food or drink is allowed in the Sanctuary.

 To stay up to date with upcoming WMMW speakers and other ORL events, join the Office for Religious Life mailing list.